v6ak/qubes-incremental-backup-poc/README.md

 ## Limitations

 * DVM template is somehow trusted.
+* Works with some (most?)
+Duplicity backends.
+It requires allowing directory-like URLs.
 * We assume that DVM template has drivers for all filesystems we need to backup
 * VM config backup is missing.
 User needs to backup `~/.v6-qubes-backup-poc/master` in order to be able to restore the backup.
 * The implementation assumes that attacker cannot read parameters of running applications (e.g., via /proc).
 This is justifiable in Qubes security model, especially in dom0, but it is not very nice.